 Next up is a baking soda solution.

-The baking soda tends to settle, so I just remix using a paintbrush I’ll apply it with.
+The baking soda tends to settle, so it needs to be remixed often.

-I brush some of the solution close to where the lemon juice was applied.
+I brush some of the solution close to where the lemon juice was painted on, and I applied heat.

 The heat quickly dried the baking soda solution, and powdered baking soda appeared on the surface of the board.

-I could easily wipe it away using my finger.
+I could easily wipe it away using my finger, so that isn’t a problem.

-Both the lemon juice and baking soda give a yellow hue to the board.
+Interestingly, both the lemon juice and baking soda cast a slight yellow hue on the board.

 Baking soda solution: